sayoojt/strapi-provider-upload-s3-saycustom/README.md

 //AWS_IS_PUBLIC=true //add this to true if you want to make your file publicly available. //commented this in my code as am using ACL option and priority will be for the ACL option.
 AWS_ACL= 'public-read' //if you are totally clueless and not sure how to set this then use AWS_IS_PUBLIC to true dont worry about anything else.
-IS_HTTPS_ENABLED_FOR_DOMAIN=true //if you want to enable https, by default its http so this is an optional field
+IS_HTTPS_ENABLED_FOR_DOMAIN=true //if you want to enable https, by default its http so this is an optional field AWS_URL_FOLDER = 'asset' //naming folder or add this in url for ALB redirection, optional parameter
 ```

 Few tips to note when you are implementing this,